rmrodell/BIDamplicon/pipeline/README.md

 4. Extract UMIs: It uses umi_tools extract to pull 10-nucleotide Unique Molecular Identifiers (UMIs) from the 3' end of each read, embedding the UMI into the read's header for later use.
 5. Align Reads: It maps the UMI-tagged reads to a reference genome using minimap2 and converts the resulting SAM output into a sorted BAM file with samtools.
     - TO DO: Update minimap2 command.
-6. Deduplicate Reads: It uses umi_tools dedup to identify and remove PCR duplicates from the sorted BAM file, using the UMI and alignment position of each read.
+6. Deduplicate Reads: It uses UMICollapse dedup to identify and remove PCR duplicates from the sorted BAM file, using the UMI and alignment position of each read.
 7. Finalize and Clean Up: It copies the final, deduplicated BAM file to a common output directory, verifies the copy's integrity with a checksum, indexes the file, and removes temporary intermediate files.
 8. Reporting: Throughout the process, it tracks read counts and file sizes at each major step, printing a final summary table to the log.
 For BAM files, it reports the number of alignments.
 For fastq files, it reports the number of reads.